 By carefully managing the night parrot habitat in the Paruku IPA, this population can last well into the future.

 Kundulk Andjuhdjumbung Kukorlh (Arnhem Shrubland Complex) – Warddeken and Djelk Indigenous Protected Areas

-On the western border of Kakadu National Park and sitting on the Kuwarddewardde (Arnhem Land Plateau) stone country in the Northern Territory, the nearly 1.4 million hectare Warddeken Indigenous Protected Area and the 673,000 hectare Djelk Indigenous Protected Area is home to unique natural environments.
+On the eastern border of Kakadu National Park and sitting on the Kuwarddewardde (Arnhem Land Plateau) stone country in the Northern Territory, the nearly 1.4 million hectare Warddeken Indigenous Protected Area and the 673,000 hectare Djelk Indigenous Protected Area is home to unique natural environments.